grantjenks/python-sortedcontainers/docs/introduction.rst

 simplifies the pattern of boxing/un-boxing which would otherwise be required.

     >>> from sortedcontainers import SortedListWithKey
-    >>> l = SortedListWithKey(key=lambda val: -val, value_orderable=True)
+    >>> l = SortedListWithKey(key=lambda val: -val)

-Two more keyword arguments are supported: *key* and *value_orderable*.
-The first defines the key-function.
+The key function extracts a comparison key for ordering items in the list.
 In our example above we apply the negation operator.
 Doing so would maintain a list of integers in reverse.

-The other keyword argument, *value_orderable* specifies whether the inserted values are orderable.
-When values are not comparable, you must specify False in the constructor.
-A significant performance improvement is possible when True.

 For more details, refer to the :doc:`SortedListWithKey API documentation <sortedlistwithkey>`.